Prepaid funeral plans

 Funeral plans can usually be taken out by anyone aged 18 or over, though some providers limit plans to the over-50s.
 If you want to pay via monthly instalments there might be an upper age limit (often 80), after which you'd need to pay upfront.

-Around 180,000 people bought a funeral plan in 2024 (either for themselves or for someone else), taking the total number of people in the UK with a funeral plan in place to 1.75 million.
+More than 200,000 people bought a funeral plan in 2025, taking the total number of people in the UK with a funeral plan in place to 1.83 million.

 But don't rush into buying a plan before reading this guide, as they aren't suitable for all.